rajington/windowsapp/README.md

 * Maybe get Sparkle setup?
 But how would we auto-generate appcast.xml?
 Hmm...
 * Figure out how to get it working on 10.6 (weak references aren't allowed there)
 * Make it semi-safe to pass wrong stuff into API functions, especially `bind()`

+## License

+It's been said that a project's license reveals what the authors were afraid of.
+So if they're afraid of having their name dragged through the mud, they'll choose the BSD over MIT, and if they're afraid people will use their work in some proprietary project without contributing back to the community, they'll choose the GPL over either.

+Therefore, this software is licensed under the [MIT license](Licenses/LICENSE) with the additional clause that by using this software you agree not to put spiders or any other bugs under my pillow or blankets.